Bahamas tiger shark diving liveaboard trips to Tiger Beach – diving with tiger sharks safely

 As shark diving tourism is so important to the Bahamas and earns around $80 million a year, they have banned shark fishing in the country.
 But the shark feeding aspect of diving with sharks in the Bahamas remains one of controversy.

 Tiger Shark Beach is the best place to see tiger sharks in the Bahamas (and possibly the world)

 Probably one of the best places in the Bahamas (and possibly the world) for spotting tiger sharks is Tiger Beach.
 Arguably one of the most reliable and consistent spots to see tiger sharks.
 And if you’re looking to take photographs of tiger sharks, this is the perfect spot, if not the best place in the world to photograph and film these beautiful creatures.

 Also, if you’re not just looking for those still shots of tiger sharks and want to get some great videos of these stripped creatures, take your Gopro’s and film them to your hearts content.

 You’ll probably average between two and seven tiger sharks at any time.
 But there have been known to be up to 17 tiger sharks at any one time.
 There are less tiger sharks in the summer months of July and August.
 Which is not a bad thing, as when there are too many sharks around, you’ll be constantly watching your back.

 Take a look at the video below if you want confirmation of this.

 Tiger Beach shark feeding

-Whether you agree with shark feeding or not, this is how tiger sharks and their cousins are drawn in to Tiger Beach.
+You agree with shark feeding, but this is how tiger sharks drawn to Tiger Beach.